 The current Intrusion Screening Value (ISV) for TCE at residential properties is 2.1 µg/m3 and the current ISV for TCE at commercial properties is 7.0 µg/m3.
 The sub-slab vapor concentrations requiring a mitigation system at residential properties is 33x the residential ISV or 70 µg/m3 for TCE.
 The sub-slab vapor concentration where a mitigations system would be required or additional investigation would need to be completed at a commercial property is 33x the commercial ISV, or 230 µg/m3 for TCE.

-TCE concentrations were greater than the action levels at three of the sampled residences and 14 of the sampled commercial properties.
+TCE concentrations were greater than the action levels at three of the sampled residences and 21of the sampled commercial properties.
 Three residential properties have vapor mitigation systems installed.
-Sub-slab mitigation systems have been installed at two commercial properties; 12 commercial properties either need additional sampling or mitigation systems.
+Sub-slab mitigation systems have been installed at 12 commercial properties; 9 commercial properties need mitigations systems to be installed, and 17 commercial properties either need initial or additional vapor sampling.

 Planned investigation activities